 Did you know that Cubans are not allowed to board boats?
 I don’t know if that is a fun fact about Cuba, but it definitely is an interesting one!

 Please expect any link on this page to be an affiliate link.
-If you book your travels or services through this link, it may provide a small commission for me at no extra cost to you, and I’ll keep working on this free website!
+If you book your travels or services through this link, it may provide a small commission for me at no extra cost to you!
 As an Amazon affiliate, I earn from qualifying sales.

 A Little Introduction To The Islands Of Cuba